 Debates around defining middlebrow culture are long-standing and messy.
 Not least as regards to class distinction and this is especially true of fiction.
 Historically highbrow works, being ostensibly philosophically and aesthetically complex, tended to be the pursuit of the upper and upper-middle classes.
 Those being the only people who could afford an education.
 In the era when mass literacy was taking off, the upper and upper-middle classes no longer found themselves the sole consumers of books.
 Hence claims of deeper meaning were, typically, reserved for books favoured by these people.

 Whether or not MacDonald’s model is airtight, his observations on the middlebrow do identify a trend.
-The middlebrow is seen to adulterate or copy either lowbrow or highbrow pursuits, usually as a commercial endeavour and typically homogenises it.
+The middlebrow is seen to adulterate or copy either lowbrow or highbrow pursuits, usually as a commercial endeavour, and typically homogenises it.
 As I am so fond of saying, the mainstream is fundamentally incapable of producing its own culture.
 The other key factor identified is that the middlebrow is stagnant.
-The deference to market forces never innovates, that only occurs when a new avantgarde or community trend pops emerges in the high- or low-brow communities.
+The deference to market forces never innovates; that only occurs when a new avant garde or community trend emerges in the high- or low-brow communities.
 What then does this say of a middlebrow readership?

 Interestingly, Woolf was assertive about the merits of the lowbrow in spite of her disdain for the middlebrow.
-Whereas the highbrow was a worthy intellectual pursuit, the lowbrow was pursued by people who recognised the value of seeking experiences that they enjoyed.
+Whereas the highbrow was a worthy intellectual pursuit, the lowbrow was pursued by people who recognised the value of seeking enjoyable experiences.
 An honest and unpretentious pursuit of enjoyment was a worthy thing, apparently, because it recognised the inherent value of an activity.
 This is one of the hallmark accusations levelled at the middlebrow by comparison: it is inherently dishonest.
-That the middlebrow is for people pretending to be clever or pretending to enjoy something to embellish their cultural personal.
+That the middlebrow is for people pretending to be clever or pretending to enjoy something to embellish their cultural persona.